Folcon/js-xlsx/README.md

 # xlsx-style

 Parser and writer for various spreadsheet formats.
 Pure-JS cleanroom implementation from official specifications and related documents.

-# About this fork
-**NOTE:** [This project](https://github.com/SheetJS/js-xlsx/tree/beta) is a fork of the original (and awesome) [SheetJS/xlsx](https://github.com/SheetJS/js-xlsx) project.
-It is extended to enable cell formats to be read from and written to .xlsx workbooks.
-The intent is to provide a temporary means of using these features in practice, and ultimately to merge this into the primary project.
-Report any issues to https://github.com/protobi/js-xlsx/issues.

-For those contributing to this fork:
-* `master` is the main branch, which follows the original repo to enable a future pull request.
-* `beta` branch is published to npm and bower to make this fork available for use.

-# Supported formats

 Supported read formats: